Surprise Proposal in Portugal: Step-by-Step Guide

 Do I need permission for public places in Lisbon?

-What if the weather changes?
+What if the weather changes on the day?

 How do we keep the photographer discreet?